unitymakesus/rtp/wp-content/plugins/autodescription/readme.txt

 Regardless, we don't believe the Core Sitemaps are beneficial for most WordPress sites.
 We stubbornly kept our sitemap simple; it's easier for us to maintain and faster search engines to process.
 Search engines crawl your pages more quickly using TSF's sitemap, no matter your website's size.

 Nevertheless, TSF will integrate with Core Sitemaps in a future update.
-However, since we had fewer than two months to anticipate their integration, we couldn't make this happen now.
+Since we had fewer than two months to anticipate their integration, we couldn't make this happen now.

 **Environment upgrade notes**